musabbozkurt/api-gateway-service/README.md

     * Feign Client secure call with Keycloak integration is completed under the student-service
     * MDC was added to improve logging between microservices
     * Google reCAPTCHA was added to secure endpoint calls
+    * HCaptcha repo migration is completed under the student-service
    ```

 <!-- GETTING STARTED -->